EllaBrands/stanDev/Developer-Tricks.md

 `~/stan (master)> `
 where "~/stan" is the current directory, "(master)" indicates the current branch is the master branch.

-* git-completition.*sh.
+* git-completion.*sh.
 Install this for auto-completion from the command line.
 It auto-completes git commands and git branches.
 For example, type `git checkout ` then hit tab twice.
 It should show the available branches.

 ## Mac